mithunpaul08/paper_writing_tips/README.md

 4. Contributions: an itemized list of the contributions of this paper.
 Make this as specific as you can, so it is crystal clear to anybody who reads it what the contribution of this work is.
 Aim for around three items here.
 5.Don't bury the lede- Get to your point in the first page itself.
 6. Don’t include an overview section in the intro section for an 8 page long paper.
 Same for conference presentations, you don’t need an overview slide.

+### Related work
+- Start with related work/prior art search even before you start to code.
+You don't want to re-invent the wheel.
+- Also this helps for scoops: situations where something very similar to your work was just published by someone else.
+This happens a lot when you are trying to beat a leaderboard.

 ### Results
 - Don't just say one line about your results.
 Try to explain why the results are different between the systems.